Sermon – Reverend Jack Arnold - Time and Action

 How then can we get into heaven, if not by our own means?

 The answer is simple.
-God has provided the Way, the one true Way, by sending His Son Jesus Christ to die for our sins that we might have eternal life, and He also sent the Holy Ghost to help guide us.
+God has provided the Way, the one true Way, by sending His Son Jesus Christ to die for our sins so we might have eternal life, and He also sent the Holy Ghost to help guide us.

 At that final judgment day, if we stay the course and follow God’s guidance, we can be accounted as perfect through the Grace of God’s Son, our Saviour, Jesus Christ, Paul is right on point when he talks about the two sons of Abraham, one of the bond, one of the free.
 Being adopted into the freewoman’s family requires us to follow Him and His guidance.
 This gift of eternal life is not free.
-It was paid for by Jesus’ death on the Cross and it requires us to actively following and working for Him here on earth.
+It was paid for by Jesus’ death on the Cross and it requires us to actively follow and work for Him here on earth.

 The son of the bondwoman represents our state before Christ and those who refuse to follow Him.
 They are stuck in bondage to their own sins and to Satan and will never truly be free.
 They are in essence slaves of their own will.
 We have free will, let us exercise it in the way God intended, to follow the path of righteousness towards Him.